stungeye/Learning-Android-Development/README.md

     `compile group: 'com.rometools', name: 'rome', version: '1.9.0'`

 * I've got a sample app going with an Async task to load up a feed using Rome.
 The problem right now is that I keep getting an "unknown host" IOException thrown when a try to load *any* URL.
 Something to continue debugging another day!

+**2018-02-26** - Continuing work on the RSS assignment

+* The unknown host IOException I was getting on Friday was due to the Android emulator not being properly connected to the internet.
+For some reason I had to go into the emulated device settings and complete the Wifi setup process.
+This solved the problem with the code, but also points to the fact that I should be checking for connectivity before trying to load any URLs.

+* I've now got a single RSS feed loading and I'm displaying all the feed titles within a ListView activity.
+The odd thing with the ListView is that it doesn't show an appbar.
+Turns out that in AppCompact mode I need to use a AppCompact Activity and have it load up a ListView Fragment instead.
+[See Related Stack Overflow Question](https://stackoverflow.com/questions/20524008/combining-listactivity-and-actionbaractivity/20528156)